Class-Year Reunions

 European Alumni Reunion

-The Reunions include substantive panel discussions on leading issues in European and U.S. law as well as social gatherings, and are a chance to reconnect with classmates, colleagues, and friends.
-Typically held every five years, planning for the next Reunion is currently on hold due to the pandemic.
+The Reunion will include substantive panel discussions on leading issues in European and US law as well as social gatherings, and will be a chance to reconnect with classmates, colleagues, and friends.

 Alumni Service Day